diablodale/dp.docs/docs/_max/attributes/floor.md

 Floor values are affected by [`@flipx`](flipx.md) and [`@distmeter`](distmeter.md).

+### Floor message

+Output `floor` messages on every bang by enabling [`@flooronbang`](flooronbang.md).
+When values is not needed often, they are also available directly from the `@floor` attribute.
+It can be queried using the standard Max mechanism of prepending "get" to the attribute name, `getfloor`, and sending that message to the plugin's 1st inlet.
+The `@floor` values will be output on the dumpout outlet.

 ```python
 # Max native:   @skeleton 1 @skeletonformat 1
 floor x y z i j k